This is a climb protected by mixed bolts and gear and goes up the Sunday Wall.

 The route has been cleaned to the the point where everything that you need is clean and the rest might exfoliate, so remember that when you are stomping away and knocking thin layers of rock off on your partner.
 It has been cleaned and will get better with future ascents.

-2 70m ropes (only to the bottom of pitch 5, you can rap the top two pitches with your 70m rope and then double rope to the top of pitch 1 with your 2 70s from the base of pitch 5)
+Echoes' rack: I used this gear for all my ascents of the route.
+(I am sure that some climbers will use more and some less) 14 draws 2 70m ropes (only to the bottom of pitch 5, you can rap the top two pitches with your 70m rope and then double rope to the top of pitch 1 with your 2 70s from the base of pitch 5) 1 blue metolius 1 0.4 cam 1 0.5 cam 2 0.75 cam 1 1.0 cam 1 3.0 cam.

 One of the best multipitch routes of the grade on the Western Slope!
 No joke.
 The two 5.12 pitches are spectacular with impeccable featured stone that is slightly overhanging.
 The first 5.12 pitch is one of the most wild travesing pitches I have ever done.
 A must do.
 I didn't use the #3 Camalot, but did use a yellow Metolius, and green and yellow c3 cams in addition to listed rack.
 Few routes in Unaweep warrant 4 stars, but this one does.